- Search The Registry

 The 2010 World Festival of Black Arts took place from December 10–31, 2010, again in Senegal with the theme of African Renaissance.
-In the countries President's 2009 address at the UN, he said: "I call all Africans, all the sons, and daughters of the Diaspora, all my fellow citizens, all the partners that are ready to walk by our side, all States, all international organizations, foundations, firms, etc. for a shining success for this Festival, and for the rise of a new Africa."
+In the country President's 2009 address at the UN, he said: "I call all Africans, all the sons, and daughters of the Diaspora, all my fellow citizens, all the partners that are ready to walk by our side, all States, all international organizations, foundations, firms, etc. for a shining success for this Festival, and for the rise of a new Africa."
 Kwame Kwei-Armah curated it, and participants at the opening ceremony included Youssou N'Dour, Baaba Maal, Angélique Kidjo, Toumani Diabaté, Wyclef Jean, Euzhan Palcy, Carlinhos Brown, and the Mahotella Queens.
-As well as music and cinema, the festival featured art exhibitions, theatre, and dance performances, fashion shows, photography, and other events, with the participation of artists and intellectuals from dozens of African and African diaspora countries, including the US, Brazil, Haiti, France, and Cuba.
+As well as music and cinema, the festival featured art exhibitions, theatre and dance performances, fashion shows, photography, and other events, with the participation of artists and intellectuals from dozens of African and African diaspora countries, including the US, Brazil, Haiti, France, and Cuba.